breast cancer: causes, symptoms, and treatment

 Article Content:

-Breast cancer is a condition where abnormal cells grow uncontrollably within breast tissue, leading to the formation of tumors that may be benign or malignant.
+Breast cancer is a condition in which abnormal cells grow uncontrollably within the breast tissues, leading to the formation of tumors that may be benign or malignant.

-It often begins in the milk ducts or lobules and may spread to other parts of the body if not detected early, It affects women more commonly, but men can also develop it, and it is one of the most widespread types of cancer globally.
+It often begins in the milk-producing ducts or lobules and may spread to other parts of the body if not detected early.
+It affects women more commonly but can also occur in men and is considered one of the most widespread types of cancer globally.

-There are several common causes that may lead to the disease, including:
+There are several common causes of the disease, including:

 • Genetic mutations such as BRCA1 and BRCA2.